Guide to Drug Laws in the United States

 Most drugs are illegal in the U.S. under the federal Controlled Substances Act, except for medications prescribed to you by a medical doctor.1Controlled Substances Act of 1970

-The federal government can prosecute you for possessing (including for personal use), selling or distributing any amount of an illegal drug, including but not limited to heroin, cocaine, methamphetamine, psychedelics or hallucinogens like LSD, and more.
+This means that the federal government can prosecute you for possessing (including for personal use), selling or distributing any amount of an illegal drug, including but not limited to heroin, cocaine, methamphetamine, psychedelics or hallucinogens like LSD, and more.
+That said, the federal government has recently de-prioritized prosecution for possession of small amounts of drugs.

 What about CBD?